-Must Visit Attractions: Definitely try out the dirty biking or the ATV rides in Yercaud
+Must-Visit Attractions: Definitely try out the dirt biking or the ATV rides in Yercaud

 A less touristy option to Munnar, Devikulam is a beautiful hill station in Kerala.
 The Sita Devi Lake is the main attraction of this hill station.
 Legend has it that during the Ramayana days, Sita had a bath in this lake.
 Hence the name.
 This lake is not just a pristine water body but is said to have therapeutic properties owing the minerals in the lake.
 The lake is also, popular for trout fishing – something that brings a lot of people to this hill station.
 You can opt for a good stay in the tea estates and enjoy the calm atmosphere of Devikulam.